zimaxnet/orb-game/README.md

 ### Game Mechanics
 1. **Select Epoch**: Use the rotating roller (top-right) to choose a time period - it spins for fun, hover to select!
-2. **Explore the Orb**: You'll see a central orb with colorful satellites orbiting around it in a stunning Milky Way background
+2. **Explore the Orb**: You'll see a central orb with colorful labeled satellites orbiting around it in a stunning Milky Way background
-3. **Hover for Info**: Hover over satellites to see their category names (Technology, Science, Art, etc.)
+3. **Read Orb Labels**: Each orb displays its category name (Technology, Science, Art, etc.) for easy identification
-4. **Click to Listen**: Click any satellite to hear a positive news story from that category, themed to your selected epoch
-5. **Watch Orbs Stop**: Clicked orbs will stop moving and glow slightly to show you've explored them
+4. **Drag to Center**: Click any orb to drag it to the center - watch the smooth animation as it moves!
+5. **Hear Stories**: Once in the center, the orb will gather and play positive news stories from that category
 6. **Cycle Stories**: Use Previous/Next buttons to browse different stories for the topic
 7. **Read Full Stories**: Scroll through complete news content in the news panel
-8. **Close Stories**: Use the ✕ button in the news panel to return to orb exploration
+8. **Release Back to Orbit**: Click the ✕ button to release the orb back into orbit
-9. **Audio Controls**: Use the play/pause and mute buttons to control audio playback
+9. **Audio Controls**: Use the play/pause and mute buttons to control story narration
+10. **Try Different Epochs**: Change the time period to hear era-specific stories!

 ### Categories Available
 - **Technology**: Latest tech innovations and breakthroughs